Breast Reconstruction by Female Plastic Surgeon, Dr. K. Roxanne Grawe

 A national law was passed that requires insurance companies that cover breast removal surgery to also cover all parts of breast reconstruction.
 Insurance will also cover procedures to make your opposite breast match your reconstruction breast such as breast augmentation, breast lift, and breast reduction.

 HOW IT WORKS

 Consultation and Planning

 After the removal of your breast, there is not enough skin to create a similar sized breast.
-Therefore, there are two main types of breast reconstruction, implant-based (link to implant based page) and autologous.
+Therefore, there are two main types of breast reconstruction, implant-based and autologous.
 Autologous reconstruction involves removing tissue from another part of your body to build the breast mound.
 Autologous reconstruction can be done using abdominal tissue (TRAM FLAP) or back tissue (LD FLAP).
 You can also choose to have saline or silicone implants and the skin on your chest will be expanded to create a new breast.

 Autologous and implant-based reconstruction surgery have varying recovery processes.
 For each procedure, the nurses at the hospital will give you pain medicine, make sure you are not nauseated and can eat, and teach you how to take care of your drains and bandages before you go home.
 The drains will be removed at your follow-up office visit.